rickhallett/symbiotic-intelligence/docs/index.md

 ---

-**Follow-up question**
-Which domain—Story, Science/Model, Spirit/Context, or the surrender praxis around them—would you like to interrogate more deeply or prototype in a concrete workflow?
+Ask: Which domain—Story, Science/Model, Spirit/Context, or the surrender praxis around them—would you like to interrogate more deeply or prototype in a concrete workflow?